Here to Help Renters

 Remember that your landlord may also be experiencing challenges during this time.

 Try to communicate your situation clearly but also calmly.

 What is the CDC Order?

-On January 20, 2021, the Centers for Disease Control and Prevention (CDC) Order, called the “Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19,” was extended until March 31, 2021.
+On March 29, 2021, the Centers for Disease Control and Prevention (CDC) Order, called the “Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19,” was extended until June 30, 2021.
 Single-family and multifamily renters who meet the Order’s requirements, including the requirement to provide a specific declaration to their landlord under penalty of perjury, may claim the Order’s protections if they have been financially impacted by COVID-19 and can no longer afford to pay some or all of their rent.
-Learn more here.
+Learn more about the effort to support renters and landlords here.